SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 4. Take your optimized page live

-So far, you've collected a dream team of keywords and optimized your landing page, so you probably feel like a proud parent already.
-What I suggest doing now is showing your freshly optimized page to the world.
-Ok, let me show you how to take it live, this is the simplest activity ever.
+So far, you've collected the dream team of keywords and optimized your landing page, so you might feel like you’re done with this daily SEO.
+Well, what I suggest you doing now is showing your freshly optimized page to the world.
+Let me show you how to take it live, this is the simplest activity ever.

 - So, after you're through with optimizing your landing page, hit the Save button for your optimized HTML file to be saved on your computer.